 Dreamward / Norwegian Dream

 In 2008, the ship was offered for sale to Louis Cruise Lines, but that sale failed.
-The ship was eventually renovated and became SuperStar Gemini in 2012, and moved to her new homeport in Singapore, sailing under the Asian-based cruise line Star Cruises.
+The ship was eventually renovated and became SuperStar Gemini in 2012, and she moved to her new homeport in Singapore, sailing under the Asian-based cruise line Star Cruises.
 In 2022 the ship reached the end and was scrapped in India.

 Windward / Norwegian Wind